 Former Harvard assistant coach spent four years on Tommy Amaker's staff.

-Vanderbilt vs. Florida (USATSI)
+Vanderbilt vs. Norfolk State (USATSI)

 2014-15:Vanderbilt head coach Kevin Stallings has taken the Commodore basketball program to unparalleled heights in his 15 years at the helm, with success coming on the floor and in the classroom during his tenure.
 His teams have advanced to six NCAA Tournaments - including five in the last eightyears and three consecutive tournaments (2010, 2011, 2012) for the first time in program history.
 He became the first coach to take two Vanderbilt teams to the Sweet 16 of the NCAA Tournament since the 64-65 team format (2004 and 2007).
 He has coached three SEC Players of the Year (Dan Langhi, Derrick Byars, Shan Foster), and 27 All-SEC performers.
 His 2012 team captured the SEC Tournament Championship, the first time a Commodore team has won the tournament in 60 years.
 He has coached seven 20-win campaigns with the Commodores, the most in school history, and and is the school's all-time victories leader, an accomplishment he achieved in the 2013-14 campaign.
 Additionally, he has mentored 47 members of the SEC Academic Honor Roll in his tenure, and currently has three former players playing on an NBA roster.